RareSkills/learn-solidity/content/23-emitting-events.md

 An event can have up to 3 indexed types, but there isn’t a strict limit on the number of unindexed parameters.

-If you have a database background, you can think of “indexes” exactly the same way you would about a database index.
+If you have a database background, you can think of "indexes" exactly the same way you would about a database index.

 By the way, argument names after the datatype is optional.
 We could have written the event above as